 Salary stats and Career Outlook

 Elementary math coaches work with elementary school teachers.
-According to the U.S. Bureau of Labor Statistics, BLS, (www.bls.gov), elementary school teachers can expect their job growth to increase 6% between 2014 and 2024.
-Additionally, the BLS reported that the median annual salary for kindergarten and elementary school teachers was $54,890 in May of 2015.
+According to the U.S. Bureau of Labor Statistics, BLS, (www.bls.gov), elementary school teachers can expect their job growth to increase slower than the average through 2028.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $95,270 or more per year, whereas the bottom 10th percentile earned $37,780 or less per year.